davidbeesley/rust-docs-mcp-server/README.md

 ### Caching

-- **Location:** Cached documentation and embeddings are stored in the XDG data directory, typically under `~/.local/share/rustdocs-mcp-server/<crate_name>/<sanitized_version_req>/<features_hash>/embeddings.bin`.
-  The `sanitized_version_req` is derived from the version requirement, and `features_hash` is a hash representing the specific combination of features requested at startup.
-This ensures different feature sets are cached separately.
-- **Format:** Data is cached using `bincode` serialization.
-- **Regeneration:** If the cache file is missing, corrupted, or cannot be decoded, the server will automatically regenerate the documentation and embeddings.
+The server uses a highly efficient two-tier caching system to minimize OpenAI API costs:

+#### Global Content Hash Cache

+- **Location:** `~/.local/share/rustdocs-mcp-server/embeddings-v2/` (Linux/macOS) or equivalent on Windows
+- **Strategy:** Content-addressed storage where each file is named by the content hash
+- **Benefits:**
+  - Cross-project reuse - embeddings are valid across any projects
+  - Immune to version/feature changes - only content matters
+  - In-memory cache for frequently used embeddings
+  - Fast FNV-1a hashing algorithm for efficiency

+#### Traditional Per-Crate Cache (Legacy Support)

+- **Location:** `~/.local/share/rustdocs-mcp-server/<crate_name>/<features_hash>/embeddings.bin`
+- **Purpose:** Provides compatibility with existing installations

+#### Smart Regeneration

+The server is intelligent about embedding generation:
+- Checks global cache first
+- Falls back to traditional cache
+- Only generates embeddings for content not found in either cache
+- Automatically stores new embeddings in both caches

 ## How it Works

-1. **Initialization:** Parses the crate specification and optional features from the command line using `clap`.
+1. **Initialization:** Parses the crate specifications and optional features from the command line using `clap`.
-2. **Cache Check:** Looks for a pre-existing cache file for the specific crate, version requirement, and feature set.
+2. **Cache Check:** Looks for a pre-existing cache file for each specific crate, version requirement, and feature set.
 3. **Documentation Generation (if cache miss):**
    - Creates a temporary Rust project depending only on the target crate,